microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge08.md

 - Silver (enriched zone): this layer receives data from the Bronze layer and refines it through validation and enrichment processes, improving its accuracy and value for downstream analytics.
 - Gold (curated zone): this final layer, sourced from the Silver layer, refines data to align with specific downstream business and analytical needs.
 It’s the primary source for high-quality, aggregated datasets, ready for in-depth analysis and insight extraction.

-(Optional) After transforming FHIR data to OMOP standards in the Gold Lakehouse, you can leverage the provided notebooks to build statistical models, perform population distribution studies, and use Power BI reports for visual comparisons of different interventions and their impact on patient health outcomes.
+(Optional) After transforming FHIR data to OMOP standards persisted in the Gold Lakehouse, you can leverage the provided notebooks to build statistical models, perform population distribution studies, and use Power BI reports for visual comparisons of different interventions and their impact on patient health outcomes.

 - **Prerequisites:**
   - [Set up data connection using FHIR service](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/deploy#use-fhir-service)